-An investigation into the archives of the Noord-Hollandsche van 1891 (legal predecessor of REAAL) was completed last year and has led to the discovery of a large number of insurance policies.
-There are plans to take over their archive as well.
+An investigation into the archives of the Noord-Hollandsche van 1891 (legal predecessor of VIVAT/REAAL) was completed in 2016 and has led to the discovery of a large number of insurance policies.
+Agreements were made with VIVAT/REAAL to take over the control and advisory activities.